HubiPwns/CTFs/Writeups/Writeups/CTFlearn/forensics/binwalk.md

 ---
 ## Step 2: First extraction attempt

-I tried the standard extraction:
+I tried the standard extraction, but it didn’t extract all the files:

 ```binwalk -e PurpleThing.jpeg```